Tom and Jerry: Shiver Me Whiskers: Widescreen

 Tom and Jerry: Shiver Me Whiskers was the third Tom and Jerry film to be filmed in widescreen and the third one to be filmed in the high-definition format (the first being Tom and Jerry: Blast Off to Mars and Tom and Jerry: The Fast and the Furry), although the Region 1 DVD and the U.S. version of Boomerang were in full screen (cropping the left and right of the image) though not pan and scan as the camera stays directly in the center of the picture.
 Like other television shows and films filmed in high definition, the monitor the animation team would have worked from would have 16:9 and 4:3 safe areas, so that the full-screen version would not crop off too much of any important visual elements (such as characters).
 However, the film is broadcast in widescreen on Cartoon Network in the United States and released in widescreen on the Region A Blu-ray.

 Reception

-David Cornelious of DVD Talk gave a positive review, saying, "has enough chuckles in it that it comes recommended to families and fans alike."
+David Cornelious of DVD Talk gave a positive review, saying it "has enough chuckles in it that it comes recommended to families and fans alike."
 Carrie R. Wheadon of Common Sense Media gave it a rating of three stars out of five, noting that moments are "may scare away younger fans, [but] there's some silliness too, that all ages may enjoy."